DuMont Television Network: Programming

-Despite no history of radio programming, no stable of radio stars to draw on, and perennial cash shortages, DuMont was an innovative and creative network.
-Without the radio revenues that supported mighty NBC and CBS, DuMont programmers relied on their wits and on connections with Broadway.
-Eventually, the network provided original programs that are remembered more than 60 years later.
+Despite no history of radio programming, no stable of radio stars to draw on like competitors NBC, CBS, and ABC had, and perennial cash shortages, DuMont was an innovative and creative network, its programmers often using its connections with Broadway.

 The network largely ignored the standard business model of 1950s TV, in which one advertiser sponsored an entire show, enabling it to have complete control over its content.
-Instead, DuMont sold commercials to many different advertisers, freeing producers of its shows from the veto power held by sole sponsors.
-This eventually became the standard model for US television.
+Instead, DuMont sold commercials to several different advertisers, freeing producers of its shows from the veto power held by sole sponsors.
+This eventually became the standard model for U.S. television.
 Some commercial time was sold regionally on a co-op basis, while other spots were sold network-wide.

 DuMont also holds another important place in American TV history.
 WDTV's sign-on made it possible for stations in the Midwest to receive live network programming from stations on the East Coast, and vice versa.
 Before then, the networks relied on separate regional networks in the two time zones for live programming, and the West Coast received network programming from kinescopes (films shot directly from live television screens) originating from the East Coast.
 On January 11, 1949, the coaxial cable linking East and Midwest (known in television circles as "the Golden Spike," in reference to the golden spike that united the First transcontinental railroad) was activated.
 The ceremony, hosted by DuMont and WDTV, was carried on all four networks.
-WGN-TV (channel 9) in Chicago and WABD in New York were able to share programs through a live coaxial cable feed when WDTV signed on in Pittsburgh, because the station completed the East Coast-to-Midwest chain, allowing stations in both regions to air the same program simultaneously, which is still the standard for US TV.
+WGN-TV (channel 9) in Chicago and WABD in New York were able to share programs through a live coaxial cable feed when WDTV signed on in Pittsburgh, because the station completed the East Coast-to-Midwest chain, allowing stations in both regions to air the same program simultaneously, which is still the standard for American TV.
 It was another two years before the West Coast got live programming from the East (and the East able to get live programming from the West), but this was the beginning of the modern era of network television.